amlel-el-mahrouss/libdvx/ReadMe.md

 - Written in C++20 with Doxygen support.
 - Written for fast decode and good recover ratio.

+## Tips

+Use BTB to build the decoder/encoder, it's free of use and cross-platform.

 ###### Copyright (C) 2024 Amlal EL Mahrouss, all rights reserved.
 All rights reserved.